AleMadLei/ConstructiveEvaluation/README.md

   * Instead of using one's own REST endpoint (which just gets raw data) we could use the already existing JSON API.
 In the local install this can be found at https://bedrock.lndo.site/wp-json/wp/v2/posts.
 It has the advantage that it already provides rendered content plus a lot of additional information.

+## Drupal

+* Run `lando start` on the wp folder.
+This will create http://drupal10.lndo.site.
+* Create the `sites/default/files` folder and set permissions with `chmod -R 777`
+* Run `lando composer install`
+* Install from config `lando drush si -y --existing-config`.
+* Run `lando drush cron`
+* Go to http://drupal10.lndo.site/wp-articles and check articles are shown.
+* `Evaluation note:` Confirm items are separated by an `<hr>`.

+`Evaluation note`: To ensure content is updated constantly, run cron constantly.
+On a server this could be done with crontab.